 The Princess Bride (1987)

-The Princess Bride is an 80’s masterpiece; quirky, silly, and very light-hearted.
+The Princess Bride is a quirky 80’s masterpiece.
 Robin Wright (House of Cards) and Cary Elwes (Robin Hood: Men in Tights) star as Buttercup and Westley respectively, two young lovers who first meet in childhood.
 When Westley goes off in search for a job, his ship is taken over by pirates and he is presumed dead.
 Five years later, Buttercup is pledged to be married to an obnoxious prince, yet still mourning the loss of her beloved.
-When a masked man shows up and heroically saves her from would-be kidnappers, Buttercup’s world is turned upside down in the best way possible.
+When a masked man shows up and heroically saves her from would-be kidnappers, Buttercup’s life is changed in the best way possible.

 Full of wacky characters and an unbelievable journey, The Princess Bride is a light-hearted classic and on my list of must-see-in-your-lifetime-movies.
 It’s currently streaming on Netflix!

 Just Wright (2010)

-Queen Latifah stars as Leslie Wright, a talented physical therapist struggling to make a true love connection with any of the men she dates.
+Queen Latifah stars as Leslie Wright, a talented physical therapist struggling to find the right guy.
 After a chance meeting with successful NBA player Scott McKnight (Common), the two form a friendship, and Leslie begins to fall for him.
-The only thing standing in her way is childhood friend Morgan (Paula Patton), who has her sights set on Scott as she dreams of being a basketball wife.
+The only thing standing in her way is childhood friend Morgan (Paula Patton), who has her sights set on Scott with dreams of being a basketball wife.

 Just Wright may be a little predictable, but it features a star studded cast and characters that most of us can relate to.
 It’s a true rom-com!

 Todd Anderson (Josh Hamilton) leads an unfulfilling life as a tacky novelty salesman.
 When his company begins outsourcing jobs to India in order to cut costs, Todd is ordered to go and train the new employees.
 Facing unemployment otherwise, he reluctantly makes the journey.
 Upon arrival, Todd is embraced by a culture and people he never gave much thought to before.
 He even hits it off with Asha (Ayesha Dharker), one of his bright trainees who undoubtedly changes his life forever.
 It’s currently streaming on Netflix!